Skip to content

 2. Identity-Aware Proxy handles over 500 million authentication decisions per day across all GCP customers.
 It uses the same BeyondCorp infrastructure that Google built to eliminate VPNs for its own 150,000+ employees.
 Google employees access all internal tools through IAP without any VPN.

 3. GKE Autopilot bills per pod, not per node.
-This means you never pay for unused node capacity.
+This means you typically do not pay for unused node capacity.
 A pod requesting 0.5 vCPU and 1 GB RAM is billed for exactly that, even if the underlying node has 32 vCPUs.
 This can save 30-50% compared to Standard mode for workloads with variable resource requirements.

 4. The GCP Cloud Foundation Toolkit Terraform modules have been downloaded over 20 million times and are used by thousands of enterprises to set up their landing zones.
 Google Cloud Professional Services uses these same modules when helping customers design their GCP environments.